K4rlous/Java-Projects/README.md

 # Java-Projects

-A repository to contain various Java projects made without external frameworks (Java Native).
+A repository containing various Java projects, ranging from native Java applications to projects using frameworks like Spring and Hibernate.

 ## Projects

-- **WebScraper** — A basic HTML scraper using JSoup.
+- **WebScraper** — A basic HTML scraper written in native Java using JSoup.
-- **AnotherProject** — Description here.
+- **AnotherProject** — Description coming soon.

-Each project has its own folder and can be built/run independently.
+Each project resides in its own folder and can be compiled and executed independently.